Congress RTI cell head quits, wants to give Rahul Gandhi 'a free hand'

 New Delhi, June 28: Congress leader and Rajya Sabha member Vivek Tankha on Thursday resigned as chairman of the party's legal and human rights cell and urged others to resign from party positions to allow Rahul Gandhi "a free hand" to form his new team.

 "We all should submit our resignations from party positions and give Rahul-ji a free hand to choose his team.
-I welcome Mr Kamal Nath''s statement to that effect.
+I welcome Mr Kamal Nath's statement to that effect.
 I unequivocally submit my resignation as AICC Dept chairman Law, RTI and HR.
 Party cannot afford a stalemate for too long," he said on Twitter.

 Rahul sticks to decision to resign as Cong chief, says did it to ensure accountability